Huguenot Street Historic District: Deyo House

-Crispell Memorial French Church
+Crispell Memorial Walloon Church

 Since the community's founding, there have been four sanctuaries built on what is today called Huguenot Street.
 The French-speaking Protestants who settled New Paltz built their first church in 1683—a simple log building.
 This was replaced in 1717 with a straightforward, square stone building that reflected the permanence of the settlement.
 The existing building in the burying ground is a highly conjectural reconstruction of the 1717 building near its original location.

 As the New Paltz community increased in size throughout the 18th century, a larger church became necessary.
 A second stone church was built down the street in 1772.
 When it became too small, it was demolished and replaced by a third church built in 1839.
 This church survives today and is home to an active Reformed congregation.

 The reconstructed church is named in honor of Antoine Crispell, one of the twelve founders or patentees of New Paltz.
 It was built as the result of a fundraising campaign led by the Crispell Family Association.
 The Crispell Family Foundation opted to create this reconstructed church in their ancestor's honor.
 It was completed in 1972.

 The 1717 church was designed to reflect Reform thinking: the pulpit was placed in a central location, and the pews were placed so that everyone could see and hear more equally.
 This expressed the concept that each person had a direct relationship with God, rather than one mediated through a church hierarchy.